acmdas/das_fieldstones/morefieldstones2017.md

 ## Regard for Power
 Thu, 16 Feb 2017

-"Somewhere in <em>The Power Broker</em> I write that regard for power means disregard of those without power.
+"Somewhere in *The Power Broker* I write that regard for power means disregard of those without power.
 I mean, we're really talking about justice and injustice."&mdash;Robert Caro

 I found a wonderful <a href="https://www.theparisreview.org/interviews/6442/robert-caro-the-art-of-biography-no-5-robert-caro" target="_blank">interview with author Robert Caro</a> on the Paris Review site about "The Art of Biography"&mdash;linked to, from all places, <a href="https://news.ycombinator.com/" target="_blank">Hacker News</a>!
 That's the WWW, good stuff is where you find it.
 I love surprises.